mikepfrank/GLaDOS/README.md

 The ``main`` branch is intended for major releases (but there aren't any yet).

 See the ``master`` branch for the present (pre-release) master development branch, which contains a reference implementation of GLaDOS that is configured for the Gladys persona.
-Gladys is a persona of GPT-3/davinci.
+Gladys is a persona exhibited by the GPT-3/davinci engine.

 There are also development branches for various experimental AI personas; some of these dev branches may include code changes that still need to be folded back into the master branch.